Here’s a recent exchange I had with a client that’s struggling to workout consistently.

-Restaurants want you to feel like you’re getting your monies worth so they give you large servings of inexpensive foods like rice, bread, and other grains.
+Restaurants want you to feel like you’re getting your money’s worth so they give you large servings of inexpensive foods like rice, bread, and other grains.
 Carbohydrates are also typically easy to prepare.
 Making a sandwich takes less time and clean up than cooking a meal for yourself.
-Pouring a bowl of cereal is less time consuming then mixing up some oatmeal and scrambling a few eggs.
+Pouring a bowl of cereal is less time consuming than mixing up some oatmeal and scrambling a few eggs.

 Make smarter carb choices by including a fist-sized serving of berries with a meal or two.
 When you eat starchy carbs like sweet potato, bread, or rice aim for the serving sizes below.

 20-MINUTE NUTRITION SOLUTION SKILL #4 – HAVE SOME HEALTHY FATS WITH EACH MEAL